Public Notice - Short-duration delays on LaSalle Causeway

 Public Notice - Short-duration delays on LaSalle Causeway Français

 KINGSTON, ON, Aug.
-26, 2021 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise users of short-duration delays on the LaSalle Causeway Bridge for repair work during the following period:
+27, 2021 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise users of short-duration delays on the LaSalle Causeway for repair work during the following period:

 During this period, no lanes will be closed.
 Motorists, pedestrians and cyclists can expect delays of up to 15 minutes due to prolonged test lifts.